openbaton/docs/docs/use.md

 # How to use OpenBaton

-In order to use OpenBaton for launching your first Network Service, you will need to prepare your Network Service Descriptor (NSD).
-In order to orchestrate your Network Service, the NFVO expects a clear definition of the NSD.
-Please refer to the are defined as set of VNF descriptors, therefore it is important to have in place the descriptors of the VNF you would like to manage.
+In order to use OpenBaton for launching your first Network Service, you will need to follow these steps:

-#
+1. Decide which VNFM to use.
+2. Create the VNF Package\s.
+3. Prepare the Network Service Descriptor (NSD).

+Once these steps are completed you will able to orchestrate your Network Service from the dashboard.